-1414 Content of Reissue Oath or Declaration [R-1]
+1414 Content of Reissue Oath or Declaration

-37 CFR.
-1.175.
-Reissue oath or declaration. (a) Applicants for reissue, in addition to complying with the requirements of the first sentence of § 1.65, must also file with their applications a statement under oath or declaration as follows:
+37 CFR 1.175.
+Reissue oath or declaration. (a) Applicants for reissue, in addition to complying with the requirements of § 1.63, must also file with their applications a statement under oath or declaration as follows:

-- (1) When the applicant verily believes the original patent to be wholly or partly inoperative or invalid, stating such belief and the reasons why. - (2) When it is claimed that such patent is so inoperative or invalid "by reason of a defective specification or drawing," particularly specifying such defects. - (3) When it is claimed that such patent is inoperative or invalid "by reason of the patentee claiming more or less than he had a right to claim in the patent," distinctly specifying the excess or insufficiency in the claims - (4) When the applicant is aware of prior art or other information relevant to patentability, not previously considered by the Office, which might cause the examiner to deem the original patent wholly or partly inoperative or invalid, particularly specifying such prior art or other information and requesting that if the examiner so deems, the applicant be permitted to amend the patent and be granted a reissue patent. - (5) Particularly specifying the errors or what might be deemed to be errors relied upon, and how they arose or occurred. - (6) Stating that said errors, if any, arose "without any deceptive intention" on the part of the applicant. - (b) Corroborating affidavits or declarations of others may be filed and the examiner may, in any case, require additional information or affidavits or declarations concerning the application for reissue and its object.
+(1) When the applicant verily believes the original patent to be wholly or partly inoperative or invalid, stating such belief and the reasons why.

+(2) When it is claimed that such patent is so inoperative or invalid "by reason of a defective specification or drawing," particularly specifying such defects.

+(3) When it is claimed that such patent is inoperative or invalid "by reason of the patentee claiming more or less than he had a right to claim in the patent," distinctly specifying the excess or insufficiency in the claims.

+(4) [Reserved]

+(5) Particularly specifying the errors relied upon, and how they arose or occurred.

+(6) Stating that said errors arose "without any deceptive intention" on the part of the applicant.

+(7) Acknowledging a duty to disclose information applicant is aware of which is material to the examination of the application.

+(b) Corroborating affidavits or declarations of others may be filed and the examiner may, in any case, require additional information or affidavits or declarations concerning the application for reissue and its object.
-The reissue oath or declaration is an essential part of a reissue application.
-A reissue application is not entitled to a filing date, unless accompanied by an oath or declaration; Potter v.
-Dann, 201 USPQ 574, 575 (D.C.D.C.
-1978).

-The question of the sufficiency of the reissue oath or declaration filed under 37 CFR 1.75 must in each case be reviewed and decided personally by the primary examiner (see § 1414.03).
+The reissue oath or declaration is an essential part of a reissue application and must be filed with the application or within the time set under 37 CFR 1.53.
+The question of the sufficiency of the reissue oath or declaration filed under 37 CFR 1.175 must in each case be reviewed and decided personally by the primary examiner (see § 1414.03).

 Reissue oaths or declarations must point out very specifically what the defects are and how and when the errors arose, and how and when errors were discovered.
+If additional defects or errors are discovered after filing and during the examination of the application, a supplemental reissue oath or declaration must be filed pointing out such defects or errors and how and when they arose and how and when they were discovered.
 The statements in the oath or declaration must be of facts and not conclusions.
-All reissue oaths, whether filed under § 1.175 subsections (a) (1) to (a) (3) or (a) (4), must also comply with both subsections (a) (5) and (a) (6).
+All reissue oaths, in addition to complying with sections (a)(1) and (a)(2) and/or (a)(3), must also comply with sections (a)(5) and (a)(6), and (a)(7) if filed on or after July 1, 1982 (note Federal Register, Vol. 47, No. 97, May 19, 1982, pages 21746 to 21753).